DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 #### Installation Configuration Options

 Each of the following configuration options can be added as a property to the command line when installing the Agent on Windows.
-For additional Agent configuration options, see [more Agent Configuration flags](#more-agent-configuration-options).
+For additional Agent configuration options, see [more Agent configuration options](#more-agent-configuration-options).

 | Variable                                    | Type    | Description                                                                                                                                                                                                                         |